Kieku makes some noise for thought

 He stops mid-sentence.
 Time for a little backstory.

 Fabritius’ tale is a familiar one for many former Nokia employees.
 Finding himself surplus to requirements after 17 years of service at the Finnish telecommunications giant, his engineering expertise is now being enthusiastically applied elsewhere.

 “What I really liked about working for Nokia was the awareness that the future doesn’t happen, it is always being made by somebody,” Fabritius says.
 “That same ‘crazy’ mentality that you can forge the future is very active in the startup scheme of Helsinki.”

 For Kieku, the tool for sculpting the horizon comes in the shape of a podcast content provider, which is tailored to listeners’ interests at the push of a button.

-“We are not focussed on ‘click this and laugh’ content, more so the stories that might stimulate thinking,” Fabritius explains.
+“We are not focused on ‘click this and laugh’ content, more so the stories that might stimulate thinking,” Fabritius explains.
 “Kieku makes it easier for people to find inspirational and brainy content.
 Better thinking leads to a better life and better ideas.”